MicrosoftDocs/entra-docs/docs/external-id/google-federation.md

 **To configure Google federation by using PowerShell**

 1. Install the latest version of the [Microsoft Graph PowerShell module](powershell/microsoftgraph/installation).
-2. Connect to your tenant by using command: [Connect-MgGraph](/powershell/microsoftgraph/authentication-commands#using-connect-mggraph).
+2. Connect to your tenant by using the [Connect-MgGraph](/powershell/microsoftgraph/authentication-commands#using-connect-mggraph) command.
 3. At the sign-in prompt, sign in with the managed Global Administrator account.
 4. Run the following commands: